Tips & Tricks for Low Porosity Natural Hair

 - Whether you sit under a hooded dryer, use a steamer, a hot towel, or use a microwavable deep conditioning cap like this one, adding heat to your low porosity hair will help the product penetrate your strands 10 times better!

 - Use lightweight leave-in conditioners (especially when layering products).

 - Keeping in mind that low porosity hair is both harder to penetrate and prone to build up, this makes a lot of sense!
 If I am going to be using a heavier cream type product, this is the only product I will use.
 I have found that although my hair responds extremely well to a light leave in, oil, and a gel, it responds just as well when I use a custard or twisting cream on its own.

 - Always seal your ends, and seal with lightweight oils.

-- Once your low porosity hair is moisturized, your hair can retain that moisture! *yay* Sealing that moisture in with an oil will only positively benefit you as it will ensure that moisture stays in!
-I say lightweight because as discussed in tip #1, low porosity hair is extremely prone to build up.
+- Once your low porosity hair is moisturized, your hair can retain that moisture! *yay* Sealing that moisture in with a lightweight oil like the Ayurvedic Hair Oil will only positively benefit you as it will ensure that moisture stays in!

 - Maintain a protein-moisture balance, with caution!